CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-.
-Take each (patted dry) pork shank and dredge both sides into the flour.
+1. Take each (patted dry) pork shank and dredge both sides into the flour (I use a plastic bag).
 Shake off excess and set aside on a clean platter.

-.
-In the same pan, immediately start to sauté the onions.
-Once the onions have caramelized, add the carrots and the potatoes.
+4. In the same pan, immediately start to sauté the onions.
+Once the onions have lightly caramelized, add the chosen vegetables.
+Sprinkle in half the amount of salt and garlic powder.

 ...Serving and Suggestion: